mikefarah/yq/pkg/yqlib/doc/operators/string-operators.md

   cat
 ```

-Similarly, if you're trying to set the content from a file, and want a trailing new line:
+Similarly, if you're trying to set the content from a file, and want a trailing newline:

 ```
 IFS= read -rd '' output < <(cat my_file)